 Let’s look at some of the individual races that shows significant movement in Iowa in the last 60 days of the campaign.
 Some lessons from these campaigns that seem relevant in 2016

-3. The establishment matters – it can take down candidates in Iowa that it is afraid of: ’80 (Reagan), ’88 (Hart) , ’04 (Dean) and ’12 (Gingrich).
+3. The establishment matters – it can take down candidates in Iowa that it is afraid of: 1980 (Ronald Reagan), 1988 (Gary Hart), 2004 (Howard Dean), and 2012 (Newt Gingrich).
 Of course, we will see cases where the establishment loses – see the forthcoming discussion on social conservatives.

-There were far fewer polls taken in the 80’s than now.
-There was little reason 8 weeks out to think Reagan was in trouble in Iowa.
-It is worth remembering that in 1980 many establishment Republicans did not regard Reagan as electable or safe: the lesson of Goldwater and 1964 was still fresh in many people’s minds.
+There were far fewer polls taken during the 1980 cycle, compared to now.
+There was little reason eight weeks out to think Reagan was in trouble in Iowa.
+It is worth remembering that in 1980 many establishment Republicans did not regard Reagan as electable or safe: the lesson of Barry Goldwater and 1964 was still fresh in many people’s minds.

-The Gore Bradley race has obvious parallels to the Sanders-Clinton race.
+The Al Gore/Bill Bradley race has obvious parallels to the Bernie Sanders/Hillary Clinton race.
 In a later piece I will look at this more carefully.
 What I find interesting, though, are two things:

 Sanders does not appear at this point to have as great a weakness.

 The 2004 race can be read a number of ways.
-First, it shows very clearly how much can change: Edwards went from the high single digits to over 30 in a flash, and Kerry went from the mid-teens to the mid 30’s.
+First, it shows very clearly how much can change: John Edwards went from the high single digits to over 30 percent in a flash, and John Kerry went from the mid-teens to the mid 30s.
 But another is worth highlighting.

-Much of the fight in the last month was between Gephardt and Dean – who hammered each other with negative advertising.
-Both candidate’s unfavorable rose, and it was part of the reason behind each of the collapse.
+Much of the fight in the last month was between Dick Gephardt and Howard Dean, who hammered each other with negative advertising.
+Both candidate’s unfavorable numbers rose, which contributed to the collapse in their support.

 More to come!